MSUSEL/reu-2023-snort/LABNOTES.md

 - Created alert: *alert tcp any any -> $HOME_NET any (msg:"TCP connection test"; sid: 10001;rev:1;)*
 - run **snort -c /usr/local/etc/snort/snort.lua -i docker0 -k none -A alert_fast -l /home/HOME_DIRECTORY**
 - stop snort using *ctrl + c*.
 All tcp files will be logged to a document named *alert_fast.txt* in home directory.

+### Copied Community Rules into Custom Rules

+-Copied the community rules into the local rules file by using the vi command :r */rules/snort3-community.rules* -From there you can modify and experiment with community rules